oconnellj/RepData_PeerAssessment1/PA1_template.md

 ## [1] "Time interval with highest total number of steps is 8:35"
 ```

-The time interval with the highest total number of steps occurs at 8:35, and that a total of 10927 steps were taken during that time interval over the observed period.
+The time interval with the highest total number of steps occurs at 8:35, and a total of 10927 steps were taken during that time interval over the observed period.

 ## Imputing missing values